Skip to main content Skip to footer

 Oil and Gas Industry

 The oil and gas industry presents unique challenges to computers.
 Automated drilling equipment, for instance, embedded with smart sensors used during the Upstream phase must be reliable in their detection of new crude deposits.
-In the Downstream phase, any mini PCs used have to withstand the numerous refining processes which can run 24 hours a day, 365 days a year or even longer.
+In the Downstream phase, any rugged mini PCs used have to withstand the numerous refining processes which can run 24 hours a day, 365 days a year or even longer.
 Rugged PC features make meeting such demands possible.

 Other commercial sectors where industrial PCs can be found include: